tjwieg/MS_thesis/thesis.md

 ### Classification Model
 A complementary classification model was used to predict relevant labels directly from input images, without requiring instance segmentation.
 This model takes an image as input and will output labels indicating the mower's position relative to the shoulder or road, wing orientation, operation mode (normal mow, transit, maneuver), and obstacle type (if applicable).
 Initially, a binary classification approach was considered to classify the mower as "on" or "off" the road/shoulder.
 However, due to instances where the mower's position was ambiguous, this approach was not feasible.
 Instead, the model was trained to output a continuous value representing the distance of the mower from the edge of the road or shoulder, with positive values indicating on-road/shoulder position and negative values denoting off-road/shoulder position.

-A specialized annotation tool [@Sprague_ProgramAnnotateVideos_2024] was used to integrate results from both the instance segementation and the classification model, streamlining the annotation and manual verification process.
+A specialized annotation tool [@Sprague_ProgramAnnotateVideos_2024] was used to integrate results from both the instance segmentation and the classification model, streamlining the annotation and manual verification process.
 The tool enabled automated video analysis, fast-forwarding to potential maneuver events detected by the classification model.
 Users could then review and edit specific details of each event, facilitating efficient annotation approximately four times faster than fully manual methods [@Mardikes_FutureRoadsideMowing_2025].

 ## Visual Odometry {#sec:methods_vo}
 One significant expansion to the dataset would be a way to estimate the speed and distance traveled during a given timelapse recording.
 In the ideal case, the speed received from the GPS of the telematics system would be accurate, but no RTK corrections were available in this study.
 As a result, the speed values obtained as explained in @Sec:methods_iso are only rough estimates, and integrating them to find the total distance only compounds any associated errors and noise as the duration increases.
 Beyond that, as there may not be perfect overlap in uptime between the camera system and the other data collection modalities, metadata from ISOBUS is not guaranteed to be available for each and every timelapse recording.
 One possible way to get more accurate speed and distance estimates for the recorded timelapses would be to try extracting the information from the images themselves, a computer vision task called visual odometry (see @Sec:vo_lit).